marc-medley/004.65.sql-sqlite-in-5-minutes/README.md

 # 004.65.sql-sqlite-in-5-minutes

 Based on ["SQLite in 5 minutes or less"](https://sqlite.org/quickstart.html) at [sqlite.org](https://sqlite.org/).
-This implementation is for Swift.
+This implementation is for Swift 2.2.

 ## Xcode Project Setup